zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Rachel says, “Well, things never change, do they?”
 Rachel and Logan are siblings – brother and sister – and Logan thinks th at Rachel is acting just like she did when they were younger, when they were children .
 That’s why Rachel says, “Things never change, do they?” and Logan responds,  “Apparently not!”
 “Apparently” means seemingly, or it appears to be t rue.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]

 Rachel: What you need to do is . . .

 Logan: Stop bossing me around!
-I know what I’m doin g so back off.
+I know what I’m doing so back off.

 Rachel: What’s gotten into you?
 I’m not bossing you  around.
 I’m trying to help you.
 Some people are so ungrateful.